 Before you make that final decision to adopt, please make sure you have read our information About the Breed and Top Reasons for Dachshund Surrender.

 Ellie is a beautiful younger girl at 4 years young with a great personality.
-She has just started a journey with some back issues but is ready to be considered by a forever family that can provide the love and care that she requires...
+She has just started a journey with some back issues and we are watching her closely.
+Once we know her back is okay, she will visit the vet for a spay and then be ready to be considered by a forever family that can provide the love and care that she requires.
+Stay tuned!

 ADR does NOT home dogs on a first-come, first-serve basis.
 Each application is looked at carefully to find the best possible match for each dog.